Skip to main content

 The Department for Work and Pensions (DWP) does not operate Pay As You Earn (PAYE) on your state pension – so you receive it gross, without any tax collected at source before it is paid to you.

-If your total taxable income, including your state pension, is greater than your tax-free allowances and reliefs, you will have to pay tax on the portion of your income that exceeds your allowances.
-Check your coding notice to make sure you have been given the correct allowances and reliefs, the amount of state pension that has been ‘coded in’ is correct and that you are paying the right tax.
+If your total taxable income, including your state pension, is greater than your tax-free allowances and reliefs, you will have to pay tax on the portion of your total income that exceeds your allowances.
+Check your coding notice to make sure you have been given the correct allowances and reliefs, and the amount of state pension included in your tax code is correct.

 Example: tax on the state pension collected through PAYE